microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/SpectatorView/README.md

 Project Setup
 -------------
 - Prepare your scene
     - Ensure all visable gameobjects, within your scene, are contained under a world root gameobject.
     ![World Root](Images/WorldRoot.png)

 - Add the SpectatorView prefab (Assets/SpectatorView/Prefabs/SpectatorView.prefab) into your scene.
 - Add the SpectatorViewNetworking prefab (Assets/SpectatorView/Prefabs/SpectatorViewNetworking.prefab) into your scene.
-- OPTIONAL: Select the SpectatorViewNetworking gameobject and on the SpectatorViewNetworingManager component, there's a few things you can link up.
+- Select the SpectatorViewNetworking gameobject and on the SpectatorViewNetworingManager component, there's a few things you can link up.
 If left untouched this component will search for necessary scripts at runtime.
     - Marker Detection Hololens -> SpectatorView/Hololens/MarkerDetection
     - Marker Generation 3D -> SpectatorView/IPhone/SyncMarker/3DMarker
     ![SpectatorView Network Discovery](Images/SpectatorViewNetworkDiscovery.png)

 Building for the Different Platforms
 ------------------------------------
 - When building for iOS ensure to remove the GLTF component of MRTK as this is not yet compatibile with this platform.
-This may will be fixed in a later release.
 - At the top level of the SpectatorView prefab there is a component called 'Platform Switcher'.
 ![Platform Switcher](Images/PlatformSwticher.png)
 - Select the platform you want to build for.